waitandhope123/post-scsm-obstruction-atlas/REPO_MAP.md

 ---

-## Optional Repo 4 — Relational Observables & Gauge Invariance
+## Repo 4 — Relational Observables & Gauge Invariance

 **Working Title**
 *Relational Observables and the Limits of Gauge-Invariant Information*